adir1/merka.cloud.web/src/content/docs/reference/security.md

 description: World Class Security Mechanisms protecting your data in merka.cloud
 ---

+# Wireguard/Tailnet

+- Encrypted communications, probably even within the same DC/Availability-Zone
+- Partitioned Network - Only specific devices see each other as per Merka AI determination, with human guidance/visibility.
+Review Firewall considerations to open only specific ports to specific devices, again per AI/design.
+-

 # Machine Learning

 - Mobile iOS based Trust Chain that stores the keys that connect cluster
 - Zero Trust Security
-- Encryption at Rest and
+- Data Encryption at Rest (Multi-layered potentially, in addition to what cloud provides?)
-- Individual Record Security
+- Individual DB Record Security, Table-Level security, More?
-- Column/JSON/BLOB level security
+- Column Role Access - allow access to specific column/table to a Role
 - Every new device joining the business network has to prove Trust Chain and Individual Access
 - All Endpoints and File access always backed by Human - no MECH accounts
 - Machine to Machine needs more research, perhaps with auto-rotating keys based on main Trust Chain